botiose/algorep/README.txt

 ################################ DOCUMENTATION #################################

 Doxygen was used for the documentation.
 To create and open the documentation in a firefox browser use:

-$ make doc
+$ make doc-view

+To view class diagrams 'graphviz' is required.
+On a debian based OS this can be installed with:

+$ sudo apt install graphviz

 ################################## TEST SUIT ###################################